 Caroline is a Council Member of Philanthropy Australia, and is on the Audit & Risk Management Committee.
 Other current board commitments include WAGEC (Women and Girls Emergency Centre, Redfern), and Deputy Chair of Lenity Australia, a PAF focused on vulnerable women and children in Australia and the Asia Pacific.
 She has volunteered and worked on a pro bono basis with many community organisations.
 Caroline holds a BA (Syd Uni), is admitted as a Solicitor in NSW and ACT and completed the AICD Company Directors Course.

-Our Grant Manager
+Kate Wilson - Grant Manager

 Kate has over 10 years’ experience in the NFP sector and brings extensive project, stakeholder, and grants management experience to Ecstra.
 Her professional background includes funding program management, fundraising and awareness campaigns, and partnership management, with a general focus on health and wellbeing.
 Kate has worked closely with dozens of organisations across Australia and is keenly interested in bringing people together to share stories and knowledge and make a real difference to individuals, families and communities.